 If the label has a replacement, replace the deprecated label with the replacement.

-For additional help on making updates, see the resources listed in Editing.
+For additional help on making updates by using the Google Cloud Console, see the resources listed in Editing.

 Run the detector script again, to verify that no deprecated labels remain.

 For information on resource metadata labels, filters, or specific monitored-resource types, see the following:

 For information on updating alerting policies, charts, dashboards, and resources groups, see the following:

 - Alerting policies: Managing policies

 - Dashboards and charts by using the Google Cloud Console: Managing dashboards